AndreasChristensen89/cleaner-copenhagen/README.md

 - (upcoming) Markdown

 Accesibility (upcoming)
-All non-text elements will be marked with alt text, contrast between background and foreground colors.
+All non-text elements is marked with aria-label, and there is a contrast between background and foreground colors.

-Testing
-- Chrome Developer Tools
-- (upcoming) Test on Firefox, Microsoft Edge
-- (upcoming) W3 Markup Validation Service for HTML
-- (upcoming) Jigsaw test for CSS

-Bugs

-Deployment
-Website is deployed via GitHub

 Credit/Attributions for Pictures
 Hero-image: